 Kentucky 4-H Culinary Challenge

-- Increase their knowledge of food and nutrition.
+- Increase their knowledge of food and nutrition

-- Master food preparation and safety skills.
+- Master food preparation and kitchen safety skills

 - Use creativity when preparing, combining and presenting food.